* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 Pretzel bites

-These pretzel bites are my go-to game day snack.
+These pretzel bites are my go-to game-day snack.

-Pretzels are typically enjoyed with a warm beer cheese dip, but they go great with a spinach artichoke dip too.
+These pretzel bites are typically enjoyed with a warm beer cheese dip, but they go great with a spinach artichoke dip too.

 Why we love this recipe: even beginner bakers can follow it.